-One of the advantages of the offline dust emissions is that the same dust source strength can be readily applied to all model resolutions, facilitating evaluation of dust source strength independent of resolutions.
-We have found that the simulation with global total annual dust emission scaled to 2,000 Tg better represents observations than does the default simulation with global total annual dust emissions of 909 Tg.
-We also evaluate simulations with global total annual dust emission scaled to 1,500 Tg and 2,500 Tg.
-Figure S9 indicates that the simulation with global total annual dust emission scaled to 2,000 Tg is more consistent with satellite observations over the Sahara North Africa and the Middle East.
-Although the central Asian deserts and regions with AERONET observations (Fig. S10) are better represented by the simulation with global total annual dust emission scaled to 2,500 Tg, since the Sahara North Africa has the highest dust emissions (Huneeus et al., 2011), and AOD over the Sahara North Africa is most likely dominated by dust, we scale global total annual dust emissions to best match this source region robustly.
-We refrain from applying a regional scale factor to the central Asian deserts given the paucity of in situ measurements.
-More dust-specific observations are needed to constrain dust emissions for the Asian deserts region and other deserts.- Additional development and evaluation should be conducted to further narrow the uncertainty of dust emissions, especially at the regional scale.
+One of the advantages of the offline dust emissions is that the same dust source strength can be readily applied to all model resolutions, facilitating evaluation of dust source strength independent of resolution.
+We have found that the simulation with global total annual dust emission scaled to 2000 Tg better represents observations than the default simulation with global total annual dust emissions of 909 Tg.
+We also evaluate simulations with global total annual dust emission scaled to 1500 and 2500 Tg.
+Figure S9 in the Supplement indicates that the simulation with global total annual dust emission scaled to 2000 Tg is more consistent with satellite observations over North Africa and the Middle East.
+Although the central Asian deserts and regions with AERONET observations (Fig. S10 in the Supplement) are better represented by the simulation with global total annual dust emission scaled to 2500 Tg, since North Africa has the highest dust emissions (Huneeus et al., 2011), and AOD over North Africa is most likely dominated by dust, we scale global total annual dust emissions to best match this source region robustly.
+We refrain from applying a regional-scale factor to the central Asian deserts given the paucity of in situ measurements.
+More dust-specific observations are needed to constrain dust emissions for the Asian deserts region and other deserts.
+Additional development and evaluation should be conducted to further narrow the uncertainty of dust emissions, especially at the regional scale.

-Although the main purpose of this manuscript is to develop and evaluate an offline gridindependent inventory, it is worth noting that online models have the capability to scale to a target source strength.
-In that context the global source strength identified here may be of use for global online models to scale to the global source strength, with the caveat that differences in dust parameterization, dust optics, and deposition may affect performance.
+Although the main purpose of this paper is to develop and evaluate an offline grid-independent inventory, it is worth noting that online models have the capability to scale to a target source strength.
+In that context the global source strength identified here may be of use for global online models to scale to the global source strength, with the caveat that differences in dust parameterization, dust optics and deposition may affect performance.

-3.5 Advantages of high resolution offline dust emissions for model development
+3.5 Advantages of high-resolution offline dust emissions for model development